JakePeralta7/CyberSecurity/README.md

 # CyberSecurity

-Books, Challenges, Tools and more basic stuff you can get anywhere
+Research, Rules, Books, Tools and more basic stuff you can get anywhere

 ## Content Overview
 ### 1. Detection Rules